robjohnnoble/robjohnnoble.github.io/_pages/research.md

 I have created a sophisticated spatial computational model of tumour population genetics that can simulate a range of tissue architectures within a common mathematical framework [1].
 By parametrizing this model using information derived from histopathological image analysis, I have shown that differences in tumour architecture can explain the variety of evolutionary modes observed in human cancers, including four archetypes [2].
 In close collaboration with laboratory biologists, I have further investigated ecological interactions between cancer clones including facultative parasitism mediated by paracrine factors [3].
-I have also developed new indices for comparing and classifying evolutionary modes, and more generally for describing the shape of any rooted tree [4,5,6].
+I have developed new methods for comparing and classifying evolutionary modes, and more generally for describing the shape of any rooted tree [4,5,6].

 I am extending my modelling framework towards a general systematic understanding of somatic evolution.
 To test predictions and refine research questions, I will continue to use molecular data, in collaboration with bioinformaticians, experts in histopathological image analysis, and specialists in multi-region sequencing of tumours and heathy tissue.